Calbabreaker/dotfiles/README.md

 opens file explorer, `C-t` opens terminal.

 Might need to install `xsel` to make NeoVim work with system clipboard.
+`ripgrep` is needed in order to use telescope.

 ## Xmonad